Homeowner FAQ

 Does forwarding cost anything?

-No. Forwarding your report to contractors is free for homeowners.
-Contractors pay for lead access on their side.
+No. Forwarding your report to pros is free for homeowners.
+Pros pay for lead access on their side.